ZuhriNoor/cetaa/SETUP_INSTRUCTIONS.md

 - `GET /sheets/:category` - Get data from Google Sheets for a specific category
 - `GET /sheets` - Get data from all Google Sheets

-## Key Changes Made

-1. **Separate JSON files** for each category with different data structures
-2. **Category-based Google Sheets** with different column layouts
-3. **Updated backend routes** to handle category-specific data
-4. **Modified frontend components** to display category-specific fields
-5. **Enhanced search functionality** that works with category-specific data
-6. **Payment is now optional** for all categories
-7. **Executives and volunteers** have no payment requirement
-8. **New executive attendance format**: Timestamp, ID, Name, Category, Marked
-9. **Updated Golden/Silver Jubilee format**: Timestamp, ID, Name, Category, Branch, Seat No, Year, Coupon Code, Payment Method
-10. **Separate attendance log files** for each category for better organization
-11. **Google Sheets data viewer** to display live data from Google Sheets

 ## Running the Application